Recording events

 </body>

-If you want to indicate that a customer likes a specific content item in the page, you can send the relevant Content item ID in the event.
+If you want to indicate that a visitor likes a specific content item in the page, you can send the relevant Content item ID in the event.

 Send a subscribe event from your front-end with the following javascript function: